 How often do you catch yourself dreaming of working abroad?
 How often do you catch yourself thinking what life would be like if you packed up and headed off into the sunset?

 That probably going to mean getting a job.
-Luckily for you (especially if you’re under 30), there are a lot of places around the world where getting a work visa is easy.
+Luckily for you (especially if you’re under 30), there are a lot of countries getting a work visa is easy.

 The main visa you’ll find in Cambodia is the ‘business visa’.
 This can be renewed indefinitely and you don’t even need a company to sponsor you.
 However, to work legally, you’ll need a work permit.
 That being said, this hasn’t ever really been enforced.
 You can get help obtaining the Cambodia visa in advance.

 However, increasingly there are more diverse employment opportunities on offer.
-Once you’ve found employment, getting the visa is simply a long process of paperwork and fees..
+Once you’ve found employment, getting the visa is simply a long process of paperwork and fees.

 This can take a while, but as long as you have a job in China and your employer is sponsoring you, you’re almost guaranteed to be accepted, making China one of the easiest countries to get a work visa in.
-Bear in mind that gaining Chinese citizenship is incredibly hard; just in case you were thinking about it.

 The Singapore working holiday programme lasts for 6 months and is open for students and graduates.
-It may only be a short time, but even being given 6 months in one of the world’s largest financial centres is worth it.
+It may only be a short time, but even being given 6 months in one of the world’s largest financial centers is worth it.

 Whilst Singapore might only be one of the easiest countries to get a work visa in if you’re a student or recent graduate, it shouldn’t be shrugged at.
 In fact, one-third of Singapore’s population are expats, meaning it might just not be so hard to find a full-time job there after all!

 For everyone else, it might be a little trickier, but it’s still certainly doable.
 New Zealand allows for young people to travel here for 12 months on a working holiday, letting them experience what the country has to offer.

 Take, for instance, this incredible opportunity out in New Zealand’s North Island might.
 The position offers an annual salary of £190,000 and 3 months holiday.
 If you’re willing to work in areas which the country needs people (one of those is hairdressing), then get yourself out there and working.

 Combine these two things and you’ve got the perfect environment for working on your beach bod.
 Then, of course, there is the tropical reefs and exotic islands.

 Australia is currently looking for foreigners who are willing to work in the sectors of sales, marketing, healthcare and media.
 There are also farming jobs available during part of the year for those who are only looking to earn enough money to fund their travels.

 If you’re looking for somewhere in Europe, Germany should be towards the top of your list.
 If you’re a freelancer with a successful list of clients, they’re definitely the best country for a work permit.

 Once you arrive though, and as long as you can prove you’re able to support yourself, you can stay indefinitely.